All Episodes

 It's an expression of the difficulties of combining responsibilities at work and home.

-Scott and Amarillo, Texas, you're next, sir.
+Scott in Amarillo, Texas, you're next, sir.

 Thank you for waiting.

-Hey Rush, how are you today?
+Hey, Rush, how are you today?

-I'm fine, thank you, sir.
+Thank you, sir.

-And uh I'm really concerned that our current educational system uh could possibly be, and I wanted to ask your opinion about this, could possibly be educating a generation of Americans out of the labor market.
+And I'm really concerned that our current educational system could possibly be, and I wanted to ask your opinion about this, could possibly be educating a generation of Americans out of the labor market.

-Illegal immigrants do that stuff now.
+No, Illegal immigrants do that stuff now.

-Well, now wait wait a second.
+Well, now, wait, a second.

-Uh two things here.
+Two things here.

-You may have a point, but how is it that we're educating people out of uh the manual labor market?
+You may have a point, but how is it that we're educating people out of the manual labor market?

-How how how do how does that happen?
+How does that happen?

 I'm not teaching it right.

-Uh I need to get this kid interested.
+I need to get this kid interested.

 Oh, no, well, wait, wait a minute.